1KingOfCurses1/2aa4-Assignment-1/README.md

 # Catan

 ## Project Information
-A Java-based simulator for **Settlers of Catan** board game that models game mechanics and demonstrates object-oriented design principles.
+A Java-based simulator for **Settlers of Catan** board game that models game mechanics and demonstrates object-oriented, GRASP, and SOLID design principles.

 ## Authors
 - Shan Truong